NZ Retatrutide Research

 Where semaglutide and tirzepatide act on one or two receptors, retatrutide (LY3437943) is a once-weekly injectable peptide that simultaneously activates the GIP, GLP-1, and glucagon receptors — the first of its kind to reach late-stage clinical development.

-The additional glucagon receptor component drives significantly greater energy expenditure and fat oxidation compared to GLP-1 monotherapy, which researchers believe explains the substantially higher weight loss figures seen in trials.
+The additional glucagon receptor component may drive significantly greater energy expenditure and fat oxidation compared to GLP-1 monotherapy, which researchers believe may explain the higher weight-loss figures seen in trials.

 • GLPreceptor